martno/exprec/README.md

 Exprec
 ======

 Exprec records your experiments so you can compare different runs and easily reproduce results.

-Exprec is short for Experiment recorder.
+* Track your experiments for experiment comparison and reproducability
+* Minimum setup: only two lines of code required
+* Framework agnostic - works with any machine learning/deep learning framework
+* Experiments are saved locally - nothing is saved in the cloud

 ![Dashboard](https://user-images.githubusercontent.com/176676/48298763-1f26c880-e506-11e8-9846-59455764604c.gif)